PEXANE2/azure-docs.tr-tr/articles/purview/register-scan-azure-synapse-analytics.md

 ## <a name="setting-up-authentication-for-a-scan"></a>Tarama için kimlik doğrulamasını ayarlama

-Azure Blob depolama için kimlik doğrulaması kurmanın üç yolu vardır:
+Azure SYNAPSE Analytics için kimlik doğrulaması kurmanın üç yolu vardır:

 - Yönetilen Kimlik
 - SQL Kimlik Doğrulaması